codurance/site/src/_posts/2019-02-13-8-ways-to-make-the-most-of-the-apprenticeship.md

 One of the great things about Agile is that it values incremental improvement over getting it right first time.
 For a beginner, this means that progress matters far more than the starting point.

 These days, I’m much more comfortable approaching a colleague with something rubbish, and asking them to tear it apart.
 Then I can learn from the feedback, rinse and repeat.
-The apprenticeship program makes this possible by design: there’s no consequence if you get something wrong, and lack of knowledge is never met with condescension or disdain.
+The apprenticeship program makes this possible by design: there’s no consequence if you get something wrong, and lack of knowledge is _never_ met with condescension or disdain.
 It’s just an opportunity for growth.

-(This strategy isn’t unique to coding, of course: it’s Paul Saffo’s [“strong opinion, weakly held”][saffo] in disguise.)
+(This strategy isn’t unique to coding, of course: it’s Paul Saffo’s [“Strong Opinions weakly held”][saffo] in disguise.)

 ### Ask for help
 Software houses often value figuring things out for oneself.
 There are positive reasons for this: writing custom software means doing something nobody has done before, so creativity and problem-solving persistence are very useful.